airr-community/common-repo-wg/recommendations.md

 Statement of Principles -- AIRR Data Sharing
 --------------------------------------------

-**Recommendation 1: Facilitate deposit, access and use of data.** To enable and facilitate data deposit and broad access and use, data should be made available under the least restrictive terms possible.
+**Recommendation 1: Facilitate deposit, access, and use of data.** To enable and facilitate data deposit and broad access and use, data should be made available under the least restrictive terms possible.
 The default data sharing policy should be to deposit data in a public domain database with no